SI 2025/1042 · October 2025

 Awaab's Law significantly strengthens the rights of social housing tenants when it comes to hazards in their homes.
 Key tenant rights include:

-- The right to escalate to the Housing Ombudsman — if the landlord fails to meet any of the three deadlines, or if the tenant is dissatisfied with the quality of the remediation, they can refer their complaint to the Housing Ombudsman Service without needing to exhaust all internal complaint stages first in cases involving health and safety risks.
+• The right to escalate to the Housing Ombudsman— if the landlord fails to meet any of the statutory deadlines, or if the tenant is dissatisfied with the quality of the remediation, the tenant can refer their complaint to the Housing Ombudsman Service after following the landlord's formal complaints procedure.

 The Role of the Housing Ombudsman